pypa/cibuildwheel/docs/contributing.md

 nox -s build                   # Make SDist and wheel
 ```

 More advanced users can run the update scripts. `update_pins` should work directly, but `update_constraints` needs all versions of Python installed.
-If you don't want to do that locally, a fast way to run it to use docker to run nox:
+If you don't want to do that locally, a fast way to run it is to use docker to run nox:

 ```console
 docker run --rm -itv $PWD:/src -w /src quay.io/pypa/manylinux_2_24_x86_64:latest pipx run nox -s update_constraints